chadvik88/lob-simulator/README.md

 ![Dashboard](assets/dashboard.png)

-> A full-stack, agent-based market microstructure simulator built from scratch — featuring a price-time priority matching engine, three classes of market participants, real-time analytics, and a live Bloomberg-style terminal dashboard.
+> A full-stack, agent-based market microstructure simulator built from scratch, featuring a price-time priority matching engine, three classes of market participants, real-time analytics, and a live Batman x Bloomberg-style terminal dashboard.
 Simulates 50,000+ trades across 1800 seconds of market time, streaming data live to the UI.

 ## What is a Limit Order Book?

-A limit order book (LOB) is the core data structure of every modern financial exchange — from NASDAQ to Binance.
+A limit order book (LOB) is the core data structure of every modern financial exchange including that of NASDAQ and Binance.
 It maintains a real-time record of all outstanding buy (bid) and sell (ask) orders, matching them by price-time priority when they cross.
 Every trade you've ever seen on a chart was the result of a matching engine exactly like the one in this project.

-Understanding the LOB is the foundation of market microstructure — the study of how prices are formed, how liquidity is provided, and how information gets incorporated into asset prices.
-This project implements that theory from the ground up, not as an abstraction, but as working code.
+Understanding the LOB is the foundation of market microstructure.
+Here, microstructure is the study of how prices are formed, how liquidity is provided, and how information gets incorporated into asset prices.
+This project implements that theory from the ground up, through a working code and framework.

 ## Demo